Algebraic Priors for Approximately Equivariant Networks: Main experiments

 \paragraph{Architecture.} For these experiments we use the same CNN-based ResNet architecture as Veefkind and Cesa~\cite{Veefkind2024}.
 This is formed from seven 3D convolutional layers, formed into 3 blocks with residual connections, along with batch normalisation and pooling.
-We specify this in PyTorch syntax as follows.
+The architectural details can be found on the provided repository.

 \paragraph{Hyperparameters.}We report the hyperparameters used for the baseline with $S_4$ augmentations, and for our model in the MedMNIST experiments in Table \ref{tab:medmnist-hparams}.
 These hyperparameters were chosen after a grid search with the following values: learning rate~$\in \{0.001, 0.005, 0.0001, 0.0005, 0.00001, 0.00005\}$, and equivariance coupling strength $\lambda \in \{0.5, 1, 1.5, 2\}$.
 All other hyperparameters are the same as those used by Veefkind and Cesa.